Private Acquisition

 A deeper reading room.

-Three long-form pieces on the category, the extension, and the opportunity.
+Seventeen long-form essays on the category, the audience, and the opportunity, plus sourced practical guides on seed starting, indoor gardening trends, container gardening, composting, pollinator gardens, companion planting, raised beds, mulch, and drought-tolerant gardening.
 Read if you want the full thesis before making contact.

 Essay · Data